AzureCosmosDB/partner-training-content/Student/Challenge-03.md

 This challenge simulates real-world scenarios where you need to balance performance, security, and cost while maintaining a great user experience.

-## Success Criteria

-To complete this challenge successfully, you should demonstrate your understanding of Cosmos DB monitoring, autoscale, and security by completing the following tasks:

 ### Part 1: Environment Setup and Data Loading

 - **Create the RetailBankingDB Database and Transactions Container:**